NLnetLabs/unbound/doc/unbound.conf.rst

     Default: no

+@@UAHL@unbound.conf@val-permissive-nxdomain@@: *<yes or no>*
+    The scoped form of @ref val-permissive-mode@, limited to NXDOMAIN responses.
+A bogus NXDOMAIN is marked indeterminate and reaches the client instead of SERVFAIL; a bogus response of any other kind is still withheld.
+In particular a bogus positive answer - a name resolved to an address the signer never published - is not let through, which is the protection that the unscoped option gives up.

+    This exists for a deployment that forwards to a filtering resolver, such as a threat-intelligence blocklist service.
+Such a service expresses a block by answering NXDOMAIN, and a forged NXDOMAIN carries no NSEC or NSEC3 denial proof, so the validator correctly calls it bogus.
+With this option the operator can receive the block as the NXDOMAIN the upstream intended, while keeping validation for everything else.

+    It has no effect on a name that is not under a DNSSEC signed parent: an NXDOMAIN from an insecure or unsigned zone carries nothing to fail validation against, and already reaches the client (unless a filtering upstream's forged answer is what the upstream sent, in which case the same servfail-vs-block problem does not arise).

+    It is worth being explicit about what is given up: NXDOMAIN can no longer be authenticated for the names this applies to, so an NXDOMAIN that reaches Unbound from somewhere other than the intended upstream - a hostile or compromised forwarder, or an on-path attacker when the upstream is not reached over a confidential transport - can deny the existence of a name that does in fact exist.
+A denial of existence is a lesser attack than a forged address, which is why this scoping is safer than @ref val-permissive-mode@, but it is not nothing.

+    Note the interaction with @ref serve-expired@: when an expired answer for the same question is already in the cache, Unbound takes the serve-expired path first and the response is SERVFAIL, as with
+    @ref val-permissive-mode@.

+    Default: no

+@@UAHL@unbound.conf@val-permissive-nodata@@: *<yes or no>*
+    The scoped form of @ref val-permissive-mode@, limited to NODATA responses (NOERROR with an empty answer section).
+Otherwise identical to
+    @ref val-permissive-nxdomain@, including what it gives up and the
+    @ref serve-expired@ interaction, and it is the counterpart option for a filtering resolver that expresses a block as NODATA rather than as NXDOMAIN.

+    Default: no

 @@UAHL@unbound.conf@ignore-cd-flag@@: *<yes or no>*
     Instruct Unbound to ignore the CD flag from clients and refuse to return bogus answers to them.